newrelic/nri-kubernetes/README.md

 * See [OpenShift.md](./OpenShift.md) for more details regarding running locally OpenShift environments.

+## Running locally with Windows nodes
+Minikube does not support Windows worker nodes at this time, so local build & testing support is limited.

 ## Support

 Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.